Centenary Hospital

-Centenary Hospital (officially Scarborough Health Network, Centenary Hospital) is a hospital in Scarborough, Toronto, Ontario, Canada.
+Centenary Hospital is a hospital in Scarborough, Toronto, Ontario, Canada.
 It was opened on July 1, 1967, and was named in honour of the 100th anniversary of Canada.
 Since 2016, the hospital is operated by the Scarborough Health Network.

 History

 The hospital opened on July 1, 1967, as Scarborough Centenary Hospital and was the second hospital in the township of Scarborough, after the Scarborough General Hospital.
 Expansions were constructed in 1986 and 1991, when it became known as Centenary Health Centre.

 The hospital merged with the Ajax and Pickering General Hospital in 1998 to create the Rouge Valley Health System.
 Under the new network, the hospital was officially known as Rouge Valley Centenary.

-On December 1, 2016, the Rouge Valley Health System dissolved as the campuses of The Scarborough Hospital (General and Birchmount) and Rouge Valley Centenary merged to form a new administration, the Scarborough Health Network.
+On December 1, 2016, the Rouge Valley Health System dissolved as the campuses of The Scarborough Hospital (General and Birchmount) and Rouge Valley Centenary merged to form a new administration, tentatively as the Scarborough and Rouge Hospital, and later the Scarborough Health Network in 2018.
 The Ajax and Pickering campus joined Lakeridge Health.

-As of 2019, the Scarborough Health Network plans to reduce the number of hospital sites from three to two by 2031.
-In the three expansion options, the Centenary Hospital is planned for renovation while in two of the three options, the General and Birchmount hospitals are each considered for shutting down and replacement with a new hospital at a different site.